Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Background

 Score-based diffusion models \citep{sohl2015deep, song2019generative, ho2020denoising, song2021scorebased}, also referred to as diffusion models (DMs) are a class of generative models that are defined through a stochastic process which gradually adds noise to samples from a data distribution $q_0(\rvx_0)$, such that when simulated forward from $t=0$ the marginal distribution at time $T$ is $q_T(\rvx_T) \approx \pi(\rvx_T)$ for some known $\pi(\rvx_T)$ typically equal to $\gN(\vzero, \mI)$.
 This is known as the ``forward process'' and is formulated as an SDE

 where $f$ and $g$ are predefined drift and diffusion coefficients of $\rvx_t$ and $\rvw$ is the standard Wiener process.
-DMs generate data by learning the inverse of this process, which is known as the ``reverse process'' and defined as
+DMs define another stochastic process known as the ``reverse process'' defined as

-where $\bar{t}$ and $\bar{\rvw}$ are the infinitesimal reverse time and reverse Wiener process, respectively.
-If $s_\theta$ approximates the score function of the marginals of the forward process, the terminal distribution of the reverse process coincides with $q_0(\rvx_0)$~\citep{anderson1982reverse}.
-Formally, when
+where $\bar{\rvw}$ is the infinitesimal reverse time and reverse Wiener process, respectively.
+If $s_\theta$ matches the score function of the marginals of the forward process, the terminal distribution of the reverse process coincides with $q_0(\rvx_0)$~\citep{anderson1982reverse}.
+Formally,